 Written and directed by Ken Finkleman

-And so here we are with our final entry in this very long-running series on the disaster cinema of the period 1970-1980—thirty-two reviews in all—over which I hoped I've managed a reasonably comprehensive and more generous-than-usual critical overview of a movement that, whether snobs like it or not, helped defined the decade.
+And so here we are with our final entry in this very long-running series on the disaster cinema of the period 1970-1980—thirty-two reviews in all—over which I hope I've managed a reasonably comprehensive and more-generous-than-usual critical overview of a movement that, whether snobs like it or not, helped defined the decade.
 I've already repeated myself often enough about what I think it meant, so let us simply say that if you wanted to confirm the stereotype of the 1970s (but not, for being a stereotype, inaccurate) as American filmmaking's longest flirtation with downbeat nihilism, well, you could have a whole lot less fun doing so than watching the 70s disaster film cycle's masterpiece, The Poseidon Adventure.

 But hark, we are now in 1982, two years past our indicated period: two years after Irwin Allen's death ride for disaster cinema, When Time Ran Out...; two years after Lew Grade's disaster-adjacent motionless picture, Raise the Titanic; and, most importantly, two years after David Zucker, Jim Abrahams, and Jerry Zucker sealed disaster cinema in its grave, never to reemerge until the 1990s, with their legendary genre spoof, Airplane!
 But you know what happens when a movie's legendary, especially in the 80s: it gets a sequel.